 If a sudden whistling occurs, you’ll want to check your ductwork.
 Generally speaking, air blowing through your ducts should be silent, unless air begins to escape through a crack or opening.
 A higher than average energy bill and uneven temperatures might be present, too.

 A well working system is one that is well maintained.
 Through regular tune-ups, you’ll be able to spot all minor issues, fix them accordingly, and ultimately keep your system working above and beyond its expected lifespan.

 Dealing with a noisy air conditioner?
 Looking to ensure your system lives up to its intended lifespan?
-Contact O’Leary Plumbing & Heating, Inc to find out more about our HVAC Maintenance Program, schedule any repairs and replacements, or installations you may need.
+Contact O'Leary Plumbing, Heating & Electrical to find out more about our HVAC Maintenance Program, schedule any repairs and replacements, or installations you may need.